-- Illness or injury of you or a loved one
+- Injury or illnesses for you or a loved one

 - Change in eating habits

-You may not realize it, but you may be affected by many of these stressors.
-Identify your stressors and make note of them in your ovulation calendar so that if during your menstrual cycle you notice changes in your signs of ovulation, you will be able to identify a possible contributor.
-Your hormonal balance is finely tuned and these stressors can upset the balance that your body needs for healthy fertility.
+All of these stressors can affect you.
+You want to identify them and write them on your ovulation calendar.
+Then if during that menstrual cycle you also notice changes in your signs of ovulation, you will know what may have contributed.
+These things can upset the finely tuned hormonal balance that your body needs for healthy fertility.

-Be aware of everyday stressors that we take for granted:
+How about the everyday stressors that we take for granted?

-- Short on time for everything that you want to do
+- Not enough time for everything that you want to do

 - Poor nutrition